1. Committee and process for addressing grievances

 2.3.
 Breach of Fair Practices of the company

 2.4.
-Assessment Centre related issues like Assessor/Proctors being too dominant, demanding bribes or other favours or influencing outcomes of the assessments.
-There could be other issues like misdemeanor of the Assessor/Proctor.
+Assessment Centre-related issues like Assessor/Proctors being too dominant, demanding bribes or other favors, or influencing outcomes of the assessments.
+There could be other issues like the misdemeanor of the Assessor/Proctor.

 2.5.
 Incident/possible incident of sexual harassment.

 2.6.
-Policy should not be used to bring to light personal matters of another person which are no way connected to the organization.
+Policy should not be used to bring to light personal matters of another person who is in no way connected to the organization.

 3. Procedure for filing Grievances

 Every attempt must be made by the ISPL staff so that complaints do not arise.
 However, all field staff must clearly inform the TP’S/Candidates about the stakeholder’s grievance procedure.
 The field staff must make every attempt to resolve grievances at their level.